 e.
-The battalion S1 will suspense and follow up on all Soldier readiness requirement deficiencies identified.
+The battalion S1 will suspense and follow up process, and report on all Soldier readiness requirement deficiencies identified to the battalion commander.

 f.
 The battalion S1 will verify Soldiers who in-process with transferable flags arrive with supporting documentation and are entered into unit flag records.
 The S1 will contact the outgoing unit for missing documentation or disposition on Soldiers arriving with nontransferable flags.